KingofApp/docs/themes/README.md

 4. Begins to change all elements as you want!

+You can see the changes:
+* In the visualizer app: `http://localhost:9001`
+* In each element demo.
+Example: `http://localhost:9001/themes/koapp-theme-mythemename/elements/mythemename-button/demo/`

 ## Editing one element

 Each element has a structure like this: